abs0luty/gleam-tutorial/src/tuples-and-lists.md

 ## Performance model (important!)

 * **Fast:** prepend, examine head (`first`, `rest`), single pass transforms (`map`, `filter`, `fold`).
-* **Linear / costly:** `length`, `append` $needs to traverse$, operations that reach into the middle or end.
+* **Linear / costly:** `length`, `append` needs to traverse, operations that reach into the middle or end.
 When you find yourself “indexing,” consider a different data structure (e.g., a dict keyed by position) or rethink the algorithm to stream or fold.

 ## Everyday operators & utilities (from `gleam/list`)